-- 7. What are the basis of modern taxonomical studies ? - 8.
-Why growth and reproduction cannot be taken as defining property of all living organisms ? - 9.
-How is a taxon (pl. taxa) defined ? - 10.
+- 8. What are the basis of modern taxonomical studies ? - 9.
+Why growth and reproduction cannot be taken as defining property of all living organisms ? - 10.
 How are museum different from zoological parks? - 11.
 Discuss the advantages of assigning a scientific name to living organism. - 12.
 How systematics is different from taxonomy? - 13.
 Write two significances of taxonomical aids. - 14.
 Explain the concept of species given by Ernst Mayr.

-15. What is the difference between Botanical Garden and Herbarium ?

-- 16. Keys are analytical in nature and are helpful in identification and classification of organisms.
+- 15. What is the difference between Botanical Garden and Herbarium ? - 16.
+Keys are analytical in nature and are helpful in identification and classification of organisms.
 How ? - 17.
 Define : (a) Genus (b) Family (c) Order - 18.
 Write the taxonomic categories showing hierarchal arrangement in ascending order. - 19.
 What are botanical gardens?
 Mention names of three famous botanical gardens. - 20.
 Write a short note on flora, manual, monograph and catalogue.

 - 21. What are the universal rules of nomenclature ?
 What does 'Linn.'
 Refers to in Mangifera indica Linn ? - 22.
 Illustrate taxonomical hierarchy with suitable examples from plant and animal species. - 23.
 Define classification.
 What is the significance of classification ?
 What is the six kingdom classification ? - 24.
 What is herbarium?
 How is it prepared?
 Mention the information that a label of herbarium sheet carry.
-What is the advantage of herbarium sheets? - 25.
-Who proposed three domain classifications?
-Explain this concept.
+What is the advantage of herbarium sheets?